scalar-labs/scalardb/docs/api-guide.md

 ## Transactional operations

-This chapter explains how to execute transactional operations in Scalar DB.
+This section explains how to execute transactional operations in Scalar DB.

 ### Get a DistributedTransactionManager instance